Principles for fostering relationships and enhancing trust in banks during an era of economic challenge and pandemic uncertainty

 In our last feature on building better banking relationships, we addressed the critical role of trust in creating customized human-centric experiences.
 Personalized experiences will ultimately enhance trust and consumer confidence at the same time – as well as marketing ROI.
 In fact, research shows that 80% of consumers are more likely to transact with brands that offer personalized experiences.
 But financial institutions must have a well from which to draw upon to even begin those customization efforts.
-While it’s well understood that building trust is a foundational pillar essential to the banking relationship – especially critical this year as the economic burdens of COVID-19 take their toll on the economy and the consumer – the industry must take steps in order to create a more trusting bond.
+While it’s well understood that building trust in banks is a foundational pillar essential to the banking relationship – especially critical this year as the economic burdens of COVID-19 take their toll on the economy and the consumer – the financial industry must take steps in order to create a more trusting bond.

 The good news is that while trust overall may have diminished in the past year, business has become the primary trusted institution for consumers in the pandemic era.
 According to Edelman’s Trust Barometer 2021: “While the world seems to be clouded by mistrust and misinformation, there is a glimmer of hope in business.
 This year’s study shows that business is not only the most trusted institution among the four studied, but it is also the only trusted institution with a 61 percent trust level globally, and the only institution seen as both ethical and competent.”
 With consumer confidence in two critical areas – ethics and competence – how can banking build trust even more?